A five-year community project to honour Benjamin Britten is reaching its conclusion with the unveiling of a bronze statue in Lowestoft.

 The artwork, by royal sculptor Ian Rank-Broadley, depicts Britten aged fourteen, when his musical talent was first recognised.
 It will be installed in Kitchener’s Garden, near Claremont Pier, and gifted to East Suffolk Council for the children of the town.

-The ceremony on Monday the 10th November, will be led by Sir John Rutter, one of Britain’s best-known composers, who sang under Britten’s direction in the iconic 1963 recording of the War Requiem.
+The ceremony at 2pm on Monday the 10th November, will be led by Sir John Rutter, one of Britain’s best-known composers, who sang under Britten’s direction in the iconic 1963 recording of the War Requiem.
 He described the experience as life-changing and said he was honoured to take part in the unveiling.

 Local schoolchildren will perform a new commemorative song, What Bliss is Home, written by Suffolk composer Ben Parry with lyrics by Zeb Soanes, celebrating Britten’s childhood in Lowestoft.
 Attendees will be invited to join in the chorus.